wmcdonald404/wmcdonald404.github.io/_posts/2024-03-20-22-44-00-linux-vagrant-windows-boxes.md

 ---
-title: "Linux - Vagrant - Running Windows 2022 on Vagrant with the Libvirt Provider"
+title: "Running Windows 2022 on Vagrant with the Libvirt Provider"
 date: 2024-03-22 18-51-00
 tags:
 - linux